ptsteadman/notebook/essays/gray-man-style.md

 I think the answer to this question, from the position of the gray man, is that survivalism is a political position interwined with other libertarian, conservative, and anti-government politics.
-This is clear from the context of the articles on gray man: most of the substantial early articles on the subject are surrounded by articles about second amendment law, tea party activism, and legal research tools.
-For these libertarian survivalists, being gray is in tension with their desire to share their political beliefs, and many comments on the Habcap article discuss their feelings of inner conflict.
+This is clear from the context of the early acticles establishing the gray man concept: information about second amendment law, tea party activism, and legal research tools.
+For these libertarian survivalists, being gray is in tension with their desire to share their political beliefs, and many comments on the Habcap article discuss this conflict.

-Later discussions of the gray man concept seem to be centered on survivalist content farm websites as a response to a fantasy urban survival scenario, and to promote certain survial products or tactics.
-In these later articles, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
+Later discussions of the gray man concept seem to be centered on survivalist content farms as a response to a fantasy urban survival scenario, and to promote certain survival tactics and gear.
+In these later pieces, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
 For later adopters of survivalist practices, survivalism is less of a political position and more of a hobby.
-The tension that these later adopters face is a tension between wanting to share and promote their hobby and wanting to actually survive a SHTF scenario.
+The tension that these later adopters face is therefore a tension between wanting to share their hobby and wanting to actually survive a SHTF scenario.

-What's the difference between gray man and the practices of undercover agents?
-For example, consider this tweet thread from Chelsea Manning:
+Undercover agents also make tactical use of gray man, even if they don't call it gray man.
+For example, consider the man photographed in this tweet thread from Chelsea Manning:

 https://twitter.com/xychelsea/status/880963473437585408?lang=en

+Manning argues that the man failed to be sufficiently gray.
+She states that his heavily rubberized business casual shoes leak the fact that he's prepared for violence at any moment.

-When I described the gray man concepts to my friends, most of them immediately said something along the lines of "so this is normcore for preppers/racists/republicans".
+When I described the gray man concepts to my friends, many of them immediately said something along the lines of "so this is normcore for preppers/racists/republicans".
 And it's true: the abstract concept of gray man is very similar to the concept of normcore as it was originally defined by